Skip to main content

 Federal Managers' Financial Integrity Act (FMFIA) requires that federal agency executives periodically review and annually report on the agency's internal control systems.
 FMFIA requires the Comptroller General to prescribe internal controls standards.
 These internal control standards, first issued in 1983, present the internal control standards for federal agencies for both program and financial management.

-The Green Book may also be adopted by state, local, and quasi-governmental entities, as well as not-for-profit organizations, as a framework for an internal control system.
+The Green Book may also be adopted by state, local, and quasi-governmental entities, as well as nonprofit organizations, as a framework for an internal control system.

 Advisory Council

 The Comptroller General of the United States established the Green Book Advisory Council to provide input and recommendations for revisions to the Green Book.
-The council consists of highly qualified individuals with complementary skills that provide a strong knowledge base in internal controls from entities such as:
+The council includes those knowledgeable in internal control drawn from:

 • federal, state, and local government;